 The remaining balance of decommissioning cost responsibility is then allocated to I&M's Indiana and Michigan retail jurisdictions using the historical average of demand allocation factors.
-The development of demand allocation factors can be described by Company witness Duncan.
-Indiana's portion of the remaining decommissioning obligation is 82.7% of the total decommissioning cost.
+The development of demand allocation factors is described by Company witness Duncan.
+Indiana's portion of the remaining decommissioning obligation is 72.2% of the total decommissioning cost.